mlpack/examples/Kaggle/README.md

 For More Details related to the Model, check out the **DigitRecognizer** Directory.

-After running the model for 50 cycles, the model obtained the best validation set accuracy of **97.2143%**.
+After running the model for 50 epochs, the model obtained a validation set accuracy of **97.2143%**.

 ##### 2. DigitRecognizerBatchNorm